srvk/TALNet/README.md

-# 537cls - classify 537 noisemes

-Sound event classifier
+# TALNet Sound Event Classifier

-Predict from 537 classes of noiseme, as specified in [class_labels_indices.csv](https://github.com/srvk/537cls/blob/master/class_labels_indices.csv)
+Classify sound events: predict from 537 classes of noiseme, as specified in [class_labels_indices.csv](https://github.com/srvk/537cls/blob/master/class_labels_indices.csv)
 Output is in RTTM format, tab separated.
 (Labels are quoted and may contain spaces)
 Also outputs the frame probability matrix